Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

 \subsection{Conclusion}

-In conclusion, our study contributed to fixational eye movement research through the application of mathematical modelling and Bayesian likelihood-based parameter inference.
+In conclusion, our study investigated a dynamical model of fixational eye movements and microsaccades using likelihood-based (Bayesian) parameter inference.
 Our analyses suggest that self-avoiding random walk models can effectively capture individual fixational drift behavior, as evidenced by the convergence of distinct marginal posteriors for each observer.
 Furthermore, our data-driven analysis indicates a relationship between microsaccade rate and peaks in the model's latent activation state, providing further insight into the underlying neurophysiological mechanisms of microsaccade triggering.
-Overall, our results provide a valuable contribution to the understanding of fixational eye movements and highlight the importance of individual differences in this behavior.
+Overall, our results provide new insights into fixational eye movements and highlight the importance of individual differences in this remarkable behavior.